NaitikP04/DevAssureAssignment/README.md

 # DevAssure RAG Chatbot

-A file-based Multimodal RAG application for generating Test Cases from software documentation.
+A Multimodal RAG application for generating Test Cases from software documentation.

 ## 🏗️ Architecture